TAU-Power-Electronic-Systems/Soft4PES/docs/_sources/autoapi/soft4pes/control/lin/grid_curr_ref_gen/index.rst

       :param kTs: Current discrete time instant [s].
       :type kTs: float

-      :returns: **output** -- The output of the controller, containing the current reference in dq frame.
+      :returns: **output** -- The output of the controller, containing the grid current reference and the grid or PLL angle (theta).
       :rtype: SimpleNamespace